braincrafted/mq/README.md

 BcMq requires two distinct scripts, a server and a consumer.
 The server needs to run as long new messages should be accepted.
 Whenever a new message arrives the server invokes the consumer in the background and instantley closes the connection.

-Messages can be produces using the included Producer or by writing a JSON object to the configured port.
+Messages can be produced using the included producer or by writing a JSON object to the configured port.

 There are examples for server, consumer and producer in the `examples` directory.